ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 Redirects MAY be automatically followed, and no additional request headers beyond those specified by HTTP need be modified or removed upon following such a redirect.
+Cookies are not used.

 Content is not intended to be treated as active by browsers and so HTTP responses with content SHOULD have the following headers as explained in Section 4.12 of
-{{I-D.ietf-httpbis-bcp56bis}} (replacing the content type with the relevant TEEP content type per the TEEP specification):
+{{I-D.ietf-httpbis-bcp56bis}} (using the relevant TEEP content type defined in {{I-D.ietf-teep-protocol}}):

 ~~~~
-    Content-Type: <content type>
+    Content-Type: application/teep+cbor
     Cache-Control: no-store
     X-Content-Type-Options: nosniff
     Content-Security-Policy: default-src 'none'
     Referrer-Policy: no-referrer
 ~~~~

+The "Cache-control" header SHOULD be set to no-store to disable caching of any TEEP protocol messages by HTTP intermediaries.
+Otherwise, there is the risk of stale TEEP messages.

 Only the POST method is specified for TAM resources exposed over HTTP.
 A URI of such a resource is referred to as a "TAM URI".
 A TAM URI can